MSeidelFed/KineticMSI/USAGE.md

 ![Batch_correction](images/Batch_correction.png)

 After Batch correction, only non-empty rows remain, and that means that if the matrices contain many missing values, not all molecular species will be in the resulting file.
-In our example the 85 lipids remain after batch correction.
+In our example, the 85 lipids remain after batch correction.
 These 85 lipids are then used to compare the biology.
 The non-labelled steady state exemplary [file](https://github.com/MSeidelFed/KineticMSI/blob/master/Data/Steady_state_pools/SteadyStatePoolsM1M0_NL.csv) is already batch corrected.

-The following is the Heatmap of the labelled / non-labelled steady state pools. and the results indicate that for some lipids the biology is fully preserved (i.e., ratios around 1, whereas for others, abundances might be underestimated in one dataset as compared to the other, i.e., yellow abundances):
+The following is the Heatmap of the labelled / non-labelled steady state pools.
+The results indicate that for some lipids the biology is fully preserved (i.e., ratios around 1, whereas for others, abundances might be underestimated in one dataset as compared to the other, i.e., yellow abundances):

 ![Heatmap_LvsNL](images/Heatmap_LvsNL.png)

-# write about the selection proceudre of the isotopologue peaks...........

 Note that the Heatmap built on the sum from M0 to Mn contains fewer extreme values and thus can be regarded as a better proxy to the actual biology in our dataset.
 This can be observed in the returned ordered matrices that the function returns, which are equivalent to the actual heatmap.

-As an example we continue our analyses only using lipids with a ratio between 0.6 and 1.4, with this range we allow for biological variation and get rid of lipids with low abundances that are further diluted during the deutirium labelling and cause a drop in the ratio.
-The upper range of the ratio does not contain outliers.
+As an example, we continue our analyses using all lipids but interpreted with caution isotope tracer results that are derived from species with a labelled / non-labelled ratio that lies outside a 0.6 - 1.4 range.
+Using a range, we allow for biological variation while getting rid of lipids with low abundances that are further diluted by deuterium causing a drop in the ratio.
+The upper range of the ratio does not contain outliers, but outliers in this area might indicate lipids with more isotopologues found during peak picking, which would contain "extra" biased abundances in the labelled treatments due to partial accurateness in NIA correction.

 # ______________EDIT HERE________________